SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver7.md

 Renie: I couldn't sir.
 What if I were caught?

-Duke of Frognal: Come on, be a sport.
+D.F.
+Come on, be a sport.
 It's only a bit of fun.
 You can say it was my orders.

 <font color=grey>*(Renie grinned seductively towards Duke of Frognal)*</font>

-Narrator: <font color=grey>*(Renie acts correspondingly)*</font> And so Renie gracefully strode into Henry's suite with the subterfuge of a cleanup.
+N.: <font color=grey>*(Renie acts correspondingly)*</font> And so Renie gracefully strode into Henry's suite with the subterfuge of a cleanup.
 Smartly lurking behind Henry's views, she adeptly took the cheque out of Henry's clothes in the wardrobe and hid it right beneath the carpet - just like a skillful prowler.
 Poor Locke didn't even took notice of Renie's presence.

 <font color=grey>*(Renie returned to Duke of Frognal who feigned a praise and left)*</font>

 ### Scene 3 (Portia's mansion): Soon rumor arose about the millionare's authenticity.

-Narrator: In the evening, Duke of Frognal spread the rumors of Henry being a fake millionare to the guests present.
+N.: In the evening, Duke of Frognal spread the rumors of Henry being a fake millionare to the guests present.
 At first, the act was a self-consolation per se, but soon the news spread by word of mouth and the next morning, an article titled *million pound mystery* was published on front page of the most eminent newspaper in London.

 Portia's aunt: ... that London Society has freely opened its doors to this notorious American visitor.
 An impostor!
 Who would have thought it!
 It just shows how naive we are.
 From now on our doors are closed to Mr. Henry Adams.